vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/HAIRY_POTTER.md

 In this project, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.
 Then you will display the pottery to be sold in the DOM.

+> 🧨 Make sure you answer the vocabulary and understanding questions at the end of this document before notifying your coaches that you are done with the project

 ## Setup

 1. Open a new terminal window, copy pasta the following command into the terminal and hit enter to run it.
 It will create a basic file structure for you and create some starter code in the `~/workspace/hairy-potter-project` directory.